 In the postapocalyptic world torn by tyranny and barbarism, six brave heroes fight against the Prohibition imposed upon them.
-Deep in the catacombs, they built their own, small breweries – with extraordinary skill, love for detail, and a stark inventiveness, for which they have to thank their irrepressible will to survive.
+Deep in the catacombs, they built their own small breweries with extraordinary skill, love for detail and a stark inventiveness, for which they have to thank their irrepressible will to survive.
 Well hidden from watching eyes, they tinker tirelessly on their excellent beer creations.
-For the “brave six” (as they are named by sympathizers), the beer brewery is more than just a factory.
+For the “brave six” (as they are named by sympathisers), the beer brewery is more than just a factory.

-Imperial Stout is the personal specialty of the brewery elder.
+Imperial Stout is the personal speciality of the brewery elder.

 Before prohibition, he introduced a prestigious institution in which young people could study the craft of beer brewing.
 He is known under the name “The Master.”

-It was him, as well, who founded the bold society in order to fight against the imposed Prohibition.
+It was he who founded the bold society in order to fight against the imposed Prohibition.
 Since the master’s face was injured in an ambush, he hid this under a low-hanging hat.
-He wanted to avoid his hideous appearance being associated with the powerful, but very harmonic, taste of his Imperial Stout.
+He wanted to avoid his hideous appearance being associated with the powerful, but very harmonic taste of his Imperial Stout.

 Inspired by the bright red hair of his daughter, the father of the stranger is seen as the discoverer of the German Red Beer.